wpilibsuite/frc-docs/source/docs/software/labview-dashboard/driver-station-labview-dashboard.rst

 .. image:: images/driver-station-labview-dashboard/variables.png
    :alt: The "Variables" tab is the eighth on the right side.

-The Variables tab of the left pane shows all Network Tables variables in a tree display.
+The Variables tab of the left pane shows all NetworkTables variables in a tree display.
 The Variable Name (Key), Value and data type are shown for each variable.
-Information about the Network Tables bandwidth usage is also displayed in this tab.
+Information about the NetworkTables bandwidth usage is also displayed in this tab.
 Entries will be shown with black diamonds if they are not currently synced with the robot.

 Record/Playback
 ---------------